 Improve Cash Flow (and Relationships) with Preliminary Notices & the SET Method

 Factoring construction invoices is useful, especially in a pinch.
 But a long term, sustainable method for speeding up payments and building relationships is to SET a job up for success.
-That means Seeing everybody, using Easy paperwork, and Talking it out when a dispute arises.
+The SET method means:

 By sending preliminary notices, a job is started off on the right foot.
 Your customer, the prime contractor, and the property owner all feel safer knowing exactly who is working on their job.
 Plus, if an issue does pop up, they know who to talk to.
 That, and for businesses who send prelims, if they need to later talk to the prime or the owner about an issue, they’ve already acquainted themselves and they aren’t coming out of the blue.
 This is a crucial part of the relationship building process, and establishing this repertoire helps to avoid payment disputes in the first place.